Pa-OShea/asylum/frontend/README.md

 -   cache projects loaded into redux

--   use HOC for redux state
+-   use HOC for redux state ?

+-   styled-components for style ?
+-   use tailwind theme - colour palette